smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_UC.md

 6. SDL sends OnHMIStatus (FULL) to app_3
 7. SDL sends OnDriverDistraction notification only to app_3

+**Alternative flow:**
+e.1 Mob app in NONE HMILevel is allowed to get OnDriverDistraction notification by Policies
+e.2 HMI sends OnDriverDistraction notification to SDL
+e.3 SDL checks if OnDriverDistraction notification is valid
+e.4 SDL transfers valid OnDriverDistraction notification to mob app_1, app_2, app_3
+e.5 SDL does not send OnDriverDistraction notification to app_3 when app_3 changes its HMI Level from NONE to any other

 ## Use Case 4: Transferring notification after mobile app registration

 _Pre-conditions:_

 a.
 SDL and HMI are started
-b.
-HMI sends OnDriverDistraction notification to SDL

 _Steps:_
-1. Mobile app successfully connects on SDL and gets any HMILevel (except for NONE)
+1. Mobile app successfully connects and gets any HMILevel allowed by Policies to receive OnDriverDistraction notification

 _Expected:_

-2. SDL transfers OnDriverDistraction (ON) to this connected app
+2. SDL sends OnDriverDistraction notofication with current state to this connected app

-**Exceptions 1:** If DriverdDistraction mode was switched off BEFORE apps connection -> SDL will NOT notify this connected app
+**Note**: By default OnDriverDistraction(state=OFF)